alelievr/Mixture/README.md

 ## Installation

-The current version is compatible with Unity 2022.2, for older versions you can use previous releases.
+The current version is compatible with Unity 6000.0, for older versions you can use previous releases.

 <details><summary>Instructions</summary>

+### Via OpenUPM

 Mixture is available on the [OpenUPM](https://openupm.com/packages/com.alelievr.mixture/) package registry, to install it in your project, follow the instructions below.